Rabrg/rabrg.github.io/travel.md

 title: travel
 ---

-i moved all my stuff into a storage locker in August 2023 and have since been traveling inbetween stints in the different neighborhoods of San Francisco
+i got my first-ever passport (🙌) & moved all my stuff into a storage locker in August 2023 and have since been traveling inbetween stints in the different neighborhoods of San Francisco

 ### 2023